Analysis of the Unscented Transform for Cooperative Localization with Ranging-Only Information: Conclusion and Future work

 \section{Conclusion and Future work}

-This paper explored the application of the Unscented Transform (UT) for cooperative localization in scenarios where only inter-vehicle range measurements are available.
-The proposed approach leveraged UT to handle the nonlinearities of range-based estimation and produce a full state estimate from the singular range information.
-It also utilized the Split Covariance Intersection (SCI) method to conservatively fuse uncertain state estimates.
-The approach was then simulated in a 2D environment, and extensive analysis was done using Monte Carlo simulations.
-Through the Monte Carlo simulation, the impact of different factors, such as range noise, GPS position solution uncertainty, initial position and velocity offset, and trajectory selection, were analyzed.
+This paper presented a cooperative localization framework based on the Unscented Transform (UT) and Split Covariance Intersection (SCI), tailored for scenarios with only single inter-agent range measurements.
+The UT was leveraged as a technique to account for all sources of uncertainty in generating a state estimate based on the shared information, enabling consistent state estimation despite the limited observability.
+The SCI method facilitated conservative fusion of shared estimates, ensuring robustness against unknown correlations.
+Comprehensive Monte Carlo simulations in a 2D environment assessed the impact of various factors on localization accuracy, including range noise, positioning noise, initialization offsets, and motion trajectories.

-The simulation results revealed important insights into the approach's performance.
-The localization accuracy remained relatively stable across different scenarios, with the mean consistently around 3-4 meters.
-The results also indicate that GPS position solution uncertainty is the most significant factor affecting localization accuracy, with mean errors increasing from 2.36 to 12.72 meters as the GPS position solution uncertainty level increases.
-In contrast, range noise and initial state offsets have relatively moderate effects.
-Additionally, the chosen motion path influences estimation accuracy, with circular and donut-shaped trajectories yielding lower errors compared to rectangular paths.
-Overall, the proposed formulation demonstrated robustness in maintaining consistent localization performance under varying noise conditions.
+Results showed that, while the system maintains localization errors of around 3–4 meters on average, its sensitivity varies across different influencing parameters.
+In particular, the positioning noise exerted the most dominant influence, with a mean localization error increasing from 2.57 to 10.94 meters.
+Range noise impacts performance more moderately, with mean error rising from 3.65 to 5.91 meters.
+The framework also shows resilience to initial position and velocity offsets.
+Even with increasing offsets, the localization error remained relatively stable, demonstrating robustness in scenarios with imperfect initialization.
+Notably, degradation in accuracy was gradual and only significant at the highest offset levels.
+Additionally, path type played a role in performance, with smoother, more continuous paths (e.g., circles and donuts) yielding better accuracy than sharp-edged paths, such as rectangles.
+Overall, the method exhibits strong performance and stability across a wide range of perturbations, making it suited for deployment in GPS-denied or communication-constrained environments.

-Future work will focus on extending this framework to three-dimensional environments and real-world robotic platforms to validate its practical effectiveness.
-Potential future research directions include improvements such as adaptive noise modeling, dynamic confidence weighting for SCI, and incorporating additional sensor modalities (e.g., IMU or vision-based odometry) to enhance localization accuracy and robustness in complex environments.
+Future work will extend this framework to three-dimensional environments, integrate real-world robotic platforms, and incorporate complementary sensing modalities such as inertial or visual odometry.
+Additional enhancements will be explored, including adaptive noise modeling and dynamic confidence weighting for SCI, to improve consistency and accuracy under operational constraints.